-Our refectories, coffee shops and training restaurants all promote Fair Trade and source ingredients and products locally.
+Our food halls, coffee shops and training restaurants all promote Fairtrade and source ingredients and products locally.

-We would encourage all our staff and students to use alternative forms of transport when travelling to and from our centres.
+We encourage staff and students to use alternative forms of transport when travelling to and from our centres.

 We are also putting other green travel initiatives in place, including a car-sharing scheme, alternative fuel transport, pool cars system and bus travel discount.